 - Zara slogan – “Love your curves” (England and Spain)

-Advertising slogans emphasize on a particular product or service that has been part of an ad campaign, instead of focusing on the overall business.
+Advertising slogans emphasise on a particular product or service that has been part of an ad campaign, instead of focusing on the overall business.

 It aims to create associations between the product’s usage experiences and the benefit that the customer may receive after purchase.
 For instance, the following slogans portray how your experience would be after you either purchase or engage with the company’s product: